 Some can be visible to the naked eye (see White Paper Test above for fleas), while some are microscopic and just look like a rash.
 You will need to see your veterinarian to check for these.

-Dogs often scratch their ears, but it may be a sign of something more serious when you notice him/her scratching their ears more frequently or forcefully.
-Check both of your dog’s ears for a bad smell, brown discharge or residue.
+Dogs often scratch their ears, but it may be a sign of something more serious when you notice them scratching their ears more frequently or forcefully.
+Check both of your dog’s ears for redness, swelling, a bad smell, brown discharge or residue.

 Ear infections often accompany allergies and can help determine the cause of the itchiness.
 Ears also get inflamed and itchy from an underlying allergy even without an infection present.